natema/ema-webpage/index.md

 ### Research

-I'm currently working on questions which fall at the interface between computational neuroscience and artificial neural networks,
+I'm interested in machine learning and artificial intelligence, with a focus on theoretical questions about the role of communication in multi-agent systems and sparsity in artificial neural networks.
-and on developing an [integrated assessment modeling library](https://github.com/natema/WorldDynamics.jl).
-[Here](/research/) I  give a quick overview of my research.
+I  give a quick overview of my research [here](/research/).

 [UCA]: http://univ-cotedazur.fr